ripples-alive/CTF-Scripts/utils/README.md

 ## Usage

 1. This util will automatically export all functions in [pwntools].
-So you can omit `from pwn import *` if you already use `from utils import *`.
+So you can omit `from pwn import *` if you already use `from ctf import *`.

 1. Some functions / methods in [pwntools] are enhanced: